 To learn more about Madagascar and the vital work in conservation and research that is being undertaken by the Kew Madagascar Conservation Centre (KMCC), a non-profit, non governmental organisation (NGO), please click here.
 To read the Kew Madagascar Conservation Centre (KMCC) blog, please click here.

 Aerangis citrata is a miniature, epiphytic orchid, which is endemic to Madagascar, where it can be found growing in evergreen forests.
 Aerangis citrata grows well in a humid environment.
 This miniature orchid produces a pendant, flower stem that features up to thirty, small, fragrant, white flowers.
-Articles that mention Aerangis citrata: Beautiful Miniature Orchids to … Continue Reading →
+To go straight to the update when this Aerangis … Continue Reading →

 Aerangis fastuosa is found in the eastern and central Madagascar highlands, between 900 and 1750m, this epiphytic orchid grows in a number of different natural habitats, from humid, evergreen forests, to mountain and coastal forests, where it flowers from July to December each year.
 Aerangis fastuosa produces white flowers, which are very large in comparison to the … Continue Reading →